rideconnection/clearinghouse/README.md

 -   Phusion Passenger

 ## Chef-solo: Further reading:

 Find cookbooks http://community.opscode.com/cookbooks

 ## Server Requirements

-Blank Ubuntu 12.04 server machine with root SSH access.
+Blank Ubuntu 12.04 servers with root SSH access.
 You can set this initial access up by having the root password or by having your SSH public key on the target server in /root/.ssh/authorized_keys.